 With over 100,000 holiday boat trips every year, we’re very aware that novice boaters may be nervous when it comes to taking to the tiller.
 That’s why the dozens of boat hire businesses up and down the country play a vital role in teaching newbies the rules of the road – er-hum – canal.

-As our boating blog ‘Going with the flow’ explains, water conservation has always been an issue from the get go.
+The best partners we have in helping to save water in our canals are our boaters.
+As our blog ‘Going with the flow’ explains, water conservation has always been an issue from the get go.
 It’s why you’ll see our ‘Save water’ reminders at certain locks.
 Perhaps you’ve got some handy hints to save water as you cruise yourselves?
 Why not share them on our Boaters’ Facebook page or our Twitter feed.

 Water is precious.
 It's at the heart of our network.
 It always has been.
 Which is why conserving water and sharing the waterspace isn’t just for times of drought.
-So when you’re out and about cruising this year, as well as cutting down on washing up or taking one less shower, remember to look after the water in the canals too - share locks where possible, let us know if you spot a sudden leak and remember to close gates and paddles after you - and help us all enjoy the waterways we love.
+So when you’re out and about cruising this year, as well as cutting down on washing up or taking one less shower, remember: